Restaurant in Antibes, France

 If you want a meal that makes the most of the Côte d'Azur's seasonal produce calendar without committing to the €€€€ price points of Antibes' more formal rooms, Restaurant de la Gravette on Boulevard d'Aguillon is the kind of neighbourhood address worth keeping on your radar.
 It suits food-curious travellers who want to eat well in Antibes without the occasion-dinner formality of Le Figuier de Saint-Esprit or the seafront theatre of Les Pêcheurs.

 Antibes sits in one of France's most productive maritime and agricultural corridors.
-The markets at Marché Provençal run year-round, but the quality gap between peak summer and shoulder season is significant: June through September brings the ripe tomatoes, courgette flowers, and fresh-caught Mediterranean fish that define the region's cooking at its leading.
+The markets at Marché Provençal run year-round, but the quality gap between peak summer and shoulder season is significant: June through September brings the ripe tomatoes, courgette flowers, fresh-caught Mediterranean fish that define the region's cooking at its finest.
 A venue at this address, close to the old town and the port, draws from that same supply.
-For the food-focused visitor, timing matters: late spring and summer visits align with the season when Provençal cooking has the most to work with.
+For the food-focused visitor, timing matters: late spring and summer visits align with the season when Provençal cooking has the most to work.

 The atmosphere here reads as relaxed rather than performative.
 Boulevard d'Aguillon is a working Antibes street rather than a prime tourist promenade, which typically translates to a quieter room with less of the high-season tourist noise you encounter closer to the Vieil Antibes waterfront.
 If you are after a low-key dinner rather than a buzzy scene, this address generally suits that preference better than harbour-adjacent options.